bbmokhtari/django-translations/docs/guide/models.rst

    # fetch an instance like before
    europe = Continent.objects.get(code='EU')

-   # apply translations in place
+   # apply the translations in place
    europe.apply_translations(lang='de')

    # use the instance like before